react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-layout.md

   <source src="/assets/libraries/drawer-layout/drawer-layout.mp4" />
 </video>

-This package doesn't integrate with React Navigation.
-If you want to integrate the drawer layout with React Navigation's navigation system, e.g. want to show screens in the drawer and be able to navigate between them using `navigation.navigate` etc, use [Drawer Navigator](drawer-navigator.md) instead.
+If you need React Navigation integration, e.g. show screens in the drawer and be able to navigate between them using `navigation.navigate` etc, use [Drawer Navigator](drawer-navigator.md) instead.

 ## Installation